MikeR94/CI-Project-Milestone-1/README.md

 ## Design Prototype

 The design prototype for Reflection was produced in [Figma](https://www.figma.com/).
 There are design prototypes for Desktop, Mobile and Laptop.
-The final site varies slightly from the design prototype due to developments that occured during the creation process and also from gaining valuable feedback from others.<br /><br />
+The final site varies slightly from the design prototype due to developments that occurred during the creation process and also from gaining valuable feedback from others.<br /><br />

 ![Design Prototype Preview](assets/readme-images/design-prototype.png)